Breeding behaviour of birds: Number of individuals at nesting sites

 The number of birds at a nesting site largely depends on food availability.
 Seabirds typically nest in large colonies due to limited suitable locations, which are often far apart.
 These birds return to the same site annually, usually breeding with the same partner and reusing the same nesting spot for years.

 Terrestrial birds face fewer constraints and may select new territories each year.
 However, cavity nesters, such as woodpeckers, are limited by the availability of suitable tree cavities.
 A cavity must have the right diameter, and even a brief absence can result in it being occupied by another bird.

 Nesting season

 The timing of breeding varies by region.
 In northern Europe, nesting is influenced by day length and temperature, with chicks hatching when food is most abundant.
 Equatorial species may breed year-round.
-Nomadic desert birds, such as budgerigars and zebra finches, begin breeding at the onset of the rainy season.
+Nomadic desert birds, such as budgerigar and zebra finch, begin breeding at the onset of the rainy season.
 Similarly, the central Australian desert lark typically nests between July and November but will breed opportunistically if rains occur outside this period.
-Snow petrels' breeding depends on snow accumulation, nesting up to 300 km inland in Antarctica.
+The breeding of Snow petrel depends on snow accumulation, nesting up to 300 km inland in Antarctica.
 Frozen nesting sites prevent breeding.